Virtus92/php-1-Virtus92/README.md

 Before getting started with PHP you need the following:
  - Download and install XAMPP https://www.youtube.com/watch?v=GRqw0pBwewY
- - Download and install VSCode or
+ - Download and install VSCode or PHPStorm (IDE)
 # Contents
 1. Basics
    - [What is PHP?](php_history.md)